MarcoAmef/MarcoAmef/README.md

-# 👋 Hi, I'm Marco Estrada!
+# 👋 Oioi
-✨ Passionate about Artificial Intelligence and Technology ✨
+✨ AI, Math and Science ✨

 ---